dmulyalin/ttp/docs/source/Macro Tag/Macro Tag.rst

 Macro Tag
 =========

-TTP has a number of built-in function for various systems - function for groups, functions for outputs, functions for variables and functions for match variables.
-To extend this functionality even further, TTP allows to define custom functions using <macro> tags.
+TTP has a number of built-in functions for various systems — match variables, groups, outputs, and inputs.
+To extend this functionality, TTP allows defining custom functions using ``<macro>`` tags.

 Macro is a python code within <macro> tag text.
 This code can contain a number of function definitions, these functions can be referenced within TTP templates.